VALAWAI/C2_moral_prediction/README.md

 ## References
 <a id="1">[1]</a>
 Brugnoli E, Gravino P, Prevedello G (2023).
+Moral values in social media for disinformation and hate speech analysis.
 VALE workshop at ECAI, (accepted)

 <a id="2">[2]</a>